noynaert/act102handouts/05_CSS_and_Colors/05A_CSS_Intro.md

 * an html element tag such as body, h1, p, a, or hr.
 Any tag will work
 * an id.
 You must put # in front of the id.
 For example #geography
 * A list of selectors with *commas* in between.
 An example would be ```h1, h2, h3```.
 The style applies to all of the elements listed.
 * Two or more selectors with a *space* in between.
-The style applies to the second element, but only when it is within the first element.
+The style applies to the second element, but only when it is within the first elefment.
 For example, ```#cities p``` would only apply to &lt;p&gt; tags within #cities.

 ### Other Selectors